learnk8s/learnk8s.io/_blog/why-kube/index.md

 The rest is history.

+_So what's Kubernetes?_

 You can think about Kubernetes as a scheduler.

-Kubernetes measures your infrastructure (bare metal or cloud, public or private) and collects CPU and memory for each computer.
+Kubernetes inspects your infrastructure (bare metal or cloud, public or private) and measures CPU and memory for each computer.

 When you request to deploy a container, Kubernetes identifies the memory requirements for your container and finds the best server that satisfies your request.